A timeline of 19th-century America

 “

-The Color-Bearer,” by John Townsend Trowbridge (
+The Color-Bearer,” John Townsend Trowbridge (

 Our Young Folks; January)